VSevagen/grimoirelab-tutorial/docs/getting-started/projects.md

   raw index but it will enriched in the enriched index.
 - In the section `GrimoireLab` the metadata will showed in the enriched index as extra fields.
 - In the section `unknown` the data source `confluence` will be enriched as the project `main`.
+- The Git repository `grimoirelab` will authenticate with `username:password`.